henkelmax/modrepo/docs/minecraft/voicechat/wiki/compatibility.md

 ## Compatibility between mod/plugin versions

-Generally it is always recommended, that you use the exact same version on server and client.
+Generally it is always recommended, that you use the exact same version on the server and client for the best possible experience.

 This mod follows [Semantic Versioning](https://semver.org/).